 This is an example of men attempting to cover up the truth when it is contradictory to their theology.
-It takes a lot of preconceived theology to make nehphesh be an immaterial invisible no substance part of a man that is now immortal that is not in animals when it is not deliberately hid as it is in the King James Version.
+It takes a lot of preconceived theology to make nehphesh be an immaterial invisible no substance soul existing in a man that is now immortal that is not in animals when it is not deliberately hid as it is in the King James Version.
+Moses applies nehphesh four times to lower creatures before he applied it to man, then immediately after he has applied it to man he again applied the same word to animals a fifth time with no hint that he uses the same word with a different meaning.
+When the translators give it a different meaning in only one of the six times it is used in the first two chapters of Genesis it is nothing more than deliberate change to add Plato's immortal soul to God word.